SIAM Student Travel Awards

 The awards are made from the SIAM Student Travel Fund, created in 1991 and maintained through book royalties donated by generous SIAM authors and by donations from SIAM members.
 See a complete list of SIAM authors who have donated their royalties to the Student Travel Fund.

-Help us support students at SIAM conferences by donating online at http://www.siam.org/cust_serv/ or make out a check to "SIAM" and send it to the SIAM office (Attention: SIAM Student Travel Fund), 3600 Market Street, 6th Floor, Philadelphia, PA 19104-2688.
-Corporations can also support student travel to a selected conference or in general.
+Help us support students at SIAM conferences by donating to the Student Travel Fund.
+You may do this by contacting SIAM Customer Service or by writing a check, payable to "SIAM" and sending it to the SIAM office (Attention: SIAM Student Travel Fund), 3600 Market Street, 6th Floor, Philadelphia, PA 19104-2688.
+Corporations can also support student travel to a selected conference or in general

 Applying for a SIAM Student Travel Award